vinhnghiemcr/u4_hw_vue_RAWG/README.md

 - `getSearchResults()` will set the state of our searchResults, set searched to true, and set the searchQuery back to an empty string.
 - `handleChange()` will set the state of our searchQuery

-In the render we will:
+In the `render()` we will:
-- Render the Search component at the top of the page
+- Render the `<Search />` component at the top of the page
 - Conditionally render search results as GameCard components in the search-results div.
+> HINT: only render them if we get a response from our API call from search
 - Render all genres within the genres container-grid as GenreCards

 ___